-Our work focuses on two main issues: Values and Ecosystems, and Environmental Learning.
-Issues of equity, inclusion, and justice form the foundation of and infuse our research in both areas.
+Our work focuses Environmental Values and Environmental Learning, with attention to how both relate to pro-sustainability action at multiple scales.
+Issues of equity, inclusion, and justice form the foundation of and infuse our research.

-This work focuses on the values that ecosystems provide to people (e.g., spiritual fulfillment, psychological well-being, identity).
-Our research in this area has two main goals: (1) to improve our understanding of how ecosystems benefit us in non-material ways, and (2) to facilitate incorporation of those benefits (particularly diverse benefits) into decision-making.
+This work focuses on the values that ecosystems provide to people (e.g., spiritual fulfillment, psychological well-being, identity) and on the values-as-principles associated with ecosystems (e.g., harmony, responsibility, dominance).
+Our research in this area has three main goals: (1) to improve our understanding of how ecosystems benefit us in non-material ways ("value as worth)", (2) to understand the ways values-as-principles relate to ecosystems, and (3) to facilitate incorporation of those benefits (particularly diverse benefits) into decision-making and therefore action.

 We are working on a number of projects in this area.
 See our publications page for recent articles.
-On-going (as-yet-unpublished) projects include follow-up to our 2019 analysis (with video abstract!) of how cultural ecosystem services (CES) research connects to decision-making; work on the values associated with different types of maple sugar production in Vermont (Daniel Pratson's work); an exploration of how Cultural Impact Assessments address values important to Native Hawaiians (Svenja Telle's work); and multiple explorations into the relationship between ecosystem quality and cultural ecosystem services and relational values (Alison Adams' and Diana Hackenburg's work).
+On-going (as-yet-unpublished) projects include follow-up to our 2019 analysis (with video abstract!) of how cultural ecosystem services (CES) research connects to decision-making (Josh Morse's work); work on the values associated with different types of maple sugar production in Vermont (Daniel Pratson's work); how urban biodiversity relates to environmental justice (Harold Eyster's work); and multiple explorations into the relationship between ecosystem quality and cultural ecosystem services and relational values (Alison Adams' and Diana Hackenburg's work).

 In this work, we explore the nuance of how people learn about environmental issues, the nature of environmental concern, how and why people are motivated to take action or not, and how values are related to learning and behavior.

-Our projects in this area include an experiments that explore how communication focused on different types of values may impact policy support and other outcomes (Tatiana Gladkikh's and Diana Hackenburg's work); how community-based data collection may develop students' environmental awareness and transferable skills (Joshua Morse's work); and the role of love in training teachers in Education for Sustainability (Jen Cirillo's work).
+Our projects in this area include experiments that explore how communication focused on different types of values may impact policy support and other outcomes (Tatiana Marquina's and Diana Hackenburg's work; Tatiana's papers are on our publications page); "citizen social science" that investigates how community-based data collection may develop students' environmental awareness and transferable skills (Josh Morse's work); and a literature review on the role of love in sustainability science (Jen Cirillo's work).

 Combining the two research areas